fac26/code-reviews/.github/ISSUE_TEMPLATE/code-review-template.md

 ### README

-[Does the README fully describe the project?]
+[Does the README describe the project using the subheadings: Why?, What?, How? i.e. Why have you created this repo, what does it do, how does it do it?]

 ### User stories